petrushchako/Docker/Docker Foundations Professional Certificate/LearningDocker.md

 #### **Verifying the New Tag in Docker Hub**
 Refreshing the repository page on Docker Hub will display the newly pushed `0.0.2` tag, confirming its availability for pulling.

+#### **Deleting an Image from Docker Hub**
+To remove an image from Docker Hub, the web interface must be used, as there is no direct CLI command for repository deletion.

+1. Navigate to the repository in Docker Hub.
+2. Open the **Settings** tab.
+3. Click **Delete Repository**.
+4. Enter the **repository name** (not the full tag).
+5. Click **Delete** to confirm the removal.

+Once deleted, the repository disappears from the list, removing all associated tags and data.

 <br>